-I told her that I had one.
+Well, I had one.

 She asked, “How did you do that?”
 She thought maybe I had some grandfather clause or a deal with the devil.

-I told her, “I have a new rule I’m following, and it’s simple: I don’t have sex with people who don’t want to be with me.”
+“I have a new rule I’m following, and it’s simple: I don’t have sex with people who don’t want to be with me.”